-The integration of surface coatings, such as Camouflage™, aims to mitigate these complications by enhancing both hemocompatibility and endothelialization, allowing for smoother recovery and better device integration.
+The integration of surface coatings, such as Camouflage™, aims to mitigate medical device complications by enhancing both hemocompatibility and endothelialization, allowing for smoother recovery and better device integration.
 There are real risks in untreated surfaces, however, Camouflage™ coatings provide a robust solution.

 Implantable devices typically function in two phases which involve thrombus formation and endothelialization: